Digiduck79/PingSweeper/README.md

 - created a .venv in python 3.12.8 with command:
     `python -m venv venv`

-- then opend the venv and installed the ping3 library.
+- then opened the venv and installed the ping3 library.
     `pip install ping3`

 - then i installed pyinstaller.